shawntabrizi/blobby/README.md

 A simple UI to interact with [Kusama's blob chain](https://github.com/thrumdev/blobs).

 - Select an account
-- Transfer KSM from Kusama to Blob
+- Transfer KSM from Kusama to Blob (and back)
 - Select a namespace
 - Upload your blob
 - Submit your blob